Unpoetical

 Of such mediocre rhymes,

-As pretty much attractive.
+As pretty attractive parrots.

-They can never ever connive.
+Their beaks can never connive.

-In tunes they daren’t pulsate
+But in tunes they daren’t pulsate

-Nor are predisposed to resonate,
+Nor are predisposed to resonate.

 ©Roundsquare .